 I would recommend going early and boarding at the first stop (E 35th St.) so you can secure a seat outside on the top deck.
 I do want to emphasize there are not very many seats outside.
 We almost had a fight break out when my boyfriend left his seat for a few minutes to take pictures.
 A lady lectured me about not saving seats.
 But once everything was settled, the boat ride was pretty smooth and took about an hour.

 When you arrive on the ferry, it is a short bus ride (on an old school bus) to one of the five beaches.
 If you prefer, you can rent bikes right where you get off the ferry.
 A few of my friends rented bikes and then met us at the beach.
 We went to the closest beach, Lot D. There is even a nude beach – Gunnison.
 We will talk more about nude beaches in a later post.

 A Day at the Beach

-We took the first boat out in the morning (8:00am on weekends and holidays) and grabbed a spot by the water and close to the lifeguard stand.
-The lifeguards here are serious, we saw them doing exercises like push ups and running on the beach.
+We took the first boat out in the morning (8:00 am on weekends and holidays) and grabbed a spot by the water and close to the lifeguard stand.
+The lifeguards here are serious, we saw them doing exercises like push-ups and running on the beach.
 They also made sure to keep some empty space around them just in case of an emergency.
 So sitting by the lifeguards is good for the Baywatch-esque view and also since it will give you some breathing room if the beach gets crowded.
-Additionally, you can use it as good landmark to easily find your spot.
+Additionally, you can use it as a good landmark to easily find your spot.